 1. Jesus was intentional.
 The conversation with the Samaritan woman was not a mistake.
-Jesus knew exactly what He was doing and kept His objective in view.
-He saw a woman in pain, and He knew He could bring healing.
+Jesus knew exactly what he was doing and kept His objective in view.
+He saw a woman in pain, and He knew he could bring healing.
 So despite the risk to His reputation, He pushed ahead with the relationship.
 Jesus set aside the demands on His time and the crowds who were waiting for Him in order to go after the one.

-I’m tempted look at that meeting with the woman of Sychar as an interruption to Jesus’s schedule.
+I’m tempted to look at that meeting with the woman of Sychar as an interruption to Jesus’s schedule.
 No, she was the focus of Jesus’s schedule.

 Do we look for those who need to hear the gospel?
 Are our relationships marked by intentional purpose, or aimless wandering?